Time elapsed: 2w6d

 However, because we are never certain who is in or out in a friendship, that means that we can befriend the same two records twice through friends_with by switching the order around!
 It won't be until the third RELATE statement that it will violate the unique index that we defined.

-Fortunately, there is a fairly straightforward way to solve this problem.
-Since graph tables can contain their own fields, we can add a field (we’ll call it key ) that holds both in and out , but sorted through the array::sort() method.
+Fortunately, there is a straightforward way to solve this problem.
+Since graph tables can contain their own fields, we can add a field (we'll call it key) that holds both in and out, but sorted through the array::sort() method.
 Since we are only using this field to check for uniqueness, we could also cast into a string which is easier to read than an array.
 Here is a quick demonstration of the output from this method.

-With this unique key set up, we are now unable to create weird double friendships when a friendship has already been formed.
+With this unique key set up, we are now unable to create weird double friendships based on a friendship that already exists.

 Well done!
 Here is the full dataset for your reference.